wmjordan/Codist/README.md

    There is also a search box in this menu, which filters content of the menu.

    There are several buttons beside the search box.
-Numbers on the buttons counts corrsponding items within the type.
+Numbers on the buttons counts corresponding items within the type.
 Hover your mouse cursor over the button, you can read meanings of them.
 Pressing down those buttons filters members within the menu to corresponding ones.

-   You can right click items on the menu to bring out a context menu for curresponding members.
+   You can right click items on the menu to bring out a context menu for corresponding members.

 3. Clicking a **Namespace node** which follows the Document node will popup a menu, displaying namespaces and types defined in the corresponding namespace.
 You can click on those items and jump to the beginning of corresponding definitions.